edumats/flexible-price-tracker/README.md

 **Important**: Notifications will not appear if user's computer is set on "Do not disturb" mode.
 Please deactivate this mode if desktop notifications are desired.

 ### How to get the price element's X-Path

+The X-Path can be obtained by using the browser's developer's tools.
+Specifics will vary form browser to browser, but the process is usually similar.

 #### In Chrome: